-Reason: Work is undertaken in accordance this consent & relevant construction standards.
+Reason: To ensure work is undertaken in accordance this consent & relevant construction standards.

 Obtain Occupation Certificate

 Do not occupy or use the premises until an occupation certificate has been issued by Queanbeyan-Palerang Regional Council or an appropriately accredited private certifier.
 Provide a copy of any occupation certificate, issued by a private certifier, to Queanbeyan-Palerang Regional Council no later than 2 days after the occupation certificate is issued.